near/docs/docs/validator/staking.md

 ### Node Types
 1. Basic Node (non-validating)
-2. Self Staking Validator
-3. Contract Based Validator (required for StakeWars)
+2. Contract Based Validator (required for StakeWars)

 ### Nearup configurations
 1. Official Compiled Binary (Immediate updates by simply restarting)
 2. Locally Compiled Binary  (with --binary-path parameter recommended for validators)
   - Removes the executable dependancy and allows validators to receive updates on their schedule.
-  - Git branch for betanet: `beta`, Git branch for testnet: `stable`
+  - See the validators lounge on Discord for the latest Git branch for betanet and testnet.
-    - Both branches should be comiled with `make release`
+    - Compile with `make release`

 ### Operating Systems
 A NEAR node can be setup on Linux, Mac, Windows Subsystem or Docker.
 To get started quickly Ubuntu is recommended.